Models

 Remotely synced data is stored via ShareDB, which means that different clients can modify the same data at the same time.
 ShareDB uses Operational Transformation (OT) to automatically resolve conflicts in realtime or offline.

-On the server, Racer provides a store, which configures a connection to a database and pub/sub adapter.
-Every store connected to the same database and pub/sub system is synchronized in realtime.
+On the server, Racer provides a backend that extends the ShareDB Backend.
+It configures a connection to a database and pub/sub adapter.
+Every backend connected to the same database and pub/sub system is synchronized in realtime.

 Models emit events when their contents are updated, which DerbyJS uses to update the view in realtime.